svlada/svlada.github.io/posts/proxy-ajax-requests-curl-and-symfony-2.md

   - symfony
   - curl
 layout: layouts/post.njk
-permalink: "require-js-dependency-management-part1/index.html"
+permalink: "proxy-ajax-requests-curl-and-symfony-2/index.html"
 ---
 This article provide information on how to initiate cross-domain requests through the proxy using Curl and Symfony 2.

 Jump to the [#source-code](#source-code).

-Usual scenario looks like this:
+The usual scenario looks like this:

  1. The client sends ajax request to the server
  2. Your server forwards request to external/remote server